GoogleCloudPlatform/gcsfuse/docs/installing.md

 Afterward, gcsfuse can be installed with `brew`:

-    brew cask install osxfuse
+    brew install --cask install osxfuse
     brew install gcsfuse
     sudo ln -s /usr/local/sbin/mount_gcsfuse /sbin  # For mount(8) support

-The second command is only necessary if you want to use gcsfuse with the `mount` command or in your `/etc/fstab` file, as opposed to calling `gcsfuse` directly.
+The symlink command is only necessary if you want to use gcsfuse with the `mount` command or in your `/etc/fstab` file, as opposed to calling `gcsfuse` directly.

 In the future gcsfuse can be updated in the usual way for homebrew packages:

     brew update && brew upgrade

 # Building from source